Ida Pinto-Sezzi

 Ida Pinto-Sezzi (1852 in Florence – ?) was an Italian painter.

-Biography

-Pinto-Sezzi was a resident of Florence.
+She was a resident of Florence.
 At the 1882 Promotrice, she exhibited Ciociara; in 1887, A Friar Cook.
 In 1887 at Venice, she exhibited La Zingara, depicting a fortune-telling gypsy woman.
 She also painted a number of landscapes.
 In 1889, she displayed at the Florentine Società Promotrice of Fine Arts a terracotta amphora painted with figures and landscapes.
 At the Mostra Beatrice, held in Florence in 1890, she won a silver medal for her work.
-A portrait of the Queen Magherita of Savoia by Ida Pinto is kept in the "patrimonio del Quirinale" in Rome.
-This portrait was exhibited in villa Regina Margherita in Bordighera in the exhibition "Margherita Regina d'arte e cultura".
+A portrait of the Queen Magherita of Savoy by Ida Pinto is kept in the "patrimonio del Quirinale" in Rome.
+This portrait was exhibited in Villa Regina Margherita in Bordighera in the exhibition "Margherita Regina d'arte e cultura".